Insider trading informant gets year of probation

-NEW YORK (Reuters) - Former Galleon hedge fund portfolio manager Ali Far was sentenced to a year of probation on Monday, after pleading guilty and cooperating with investigators in the Raj Rajaratnam insider-trading case.
+NEW YORK, Feb 11 (Reuters) - Former Galleon hedge fund portfolio manager Ali Far was sentenced to a year of probation on Monday, after pleading guilty and cooperating with investigators in the Raj Rajaratnam insider-trading case.

 The sentence was handed down by Judge Robert Patterson, who also ordered Far to pay a $100,000 fine, do 100 days of community service and cooperate with prosecutors on other investigations during the time of his probation.